 with a constant offset removed.
 Here, we use $q_{h,\text{max}}=(\pi,\pi/d_\text{rung})^T$, $q_{h,\text{min}}=(\pi,0)^T$, and $\omega_u = 5J$ sets the upper frequency cutoff.
 This choice captures the essential modulation falloff without relying on arbitrary frequency windows.
 The correlations decay rapidly to zero around $\omega \approx 0.27$, followed by a sign reversal at larger $\omega/J$, indicating that $\chi_b$ eventually dominates over $\chi_{ab}$.
 We interpret this as a remnant of strong chain interactions persisting at higher frequencies, with a small amplitude, potentially enhancing the singlet channel.
 Nevertheless, the Keldysh pf-FRG is, in principle, capable of capturing triplons that induce $\chi_b$-dominated modulation at low frequencies, extending beyond mean-field analyses.

-For the remaining trellis-lattice materials, no experimental benchmarks for the dynamical spin structure factor $\mathcal{S}(\boldsymbol{q},\omega)$ yet exist.
-We therefore use the Keldysh pf-FRG calculations to make new predictions.
+For the remaining trellis lattice materials, no experimental benchmarks for the dynamical spin structure factor $\mathcal{S}(\boldsymbol{q},\omega)$ yet exist.
+We therefore use the Keldysh pf-FRG calculations to make predictions.
 As discussed in Ref.~\onlinecite{Potten2025}, it should be kept in mind that potential gaps and exponentially suppressed branches at $q=0$ are not resolved, restricting our predictions to the low-energy sector.

 For \ce{SrCu2O3}, the strongest couplings are again along the chains, but significant interchain couplings convert the system into coupled two-leg ladders \cite{SrCuOLadder}.
 This is reflected in the equal-time spin structure factor shown in Fig.~\ref{fig:SrCu2O3}(a), which exhibits two distinct maxima along $q_y$, consistent with phase IV in Fig.~\ref{fig:keldysh_equal_time}.
-The experimentally known gap of $E_\text{gap}\sim 33$\,eV~\cite{Azuma1994} lies far below the Keldysh resolution ($E_\text{gap}/J \approx 0.015$).
+The experimentally known gap of $E_\text{gap}\sim 36$\,meV~\cite{Azuma1994} lies far below the Keldysh resolution ($E_\text{gap}/J \approx 0.015$).
 Moreover, doping rapidly introduces in-gap states and suppresses singlet-triplet excitations~\cite{SrCuOGapDoping}.
-We therefore consider the influence of the gap to be small, and expect the remaining excitation features to be well captured by the Keldysh pf-FRG.
-The dynamical spin structure factor, Fig.~\ref{fig:SrCu2O3}(b), closely resembles that of the rung-ladder phase (phase IV in Fig.~\ref{fig:phasediagram}).
+We therefore consider the influence of the gap to be small and expect the remaining excitation features to be well captured by the Keldysh pf-FRG.
+The dynamical spin structure factor Fig.~\ref{fig:SrCu2O3}(b) closely resembles that of the rung-ladder phase (phase IV in Fig.~\ref{fig:phasediagram}).
 Its mean-field counterpart corresponds to a quadratic hopping Hamiltonian with $\pi$-flux per square plaquette, obtained as a saddle point of the parent U(1) \textit{Ans\"atze} U2, U3, and U6 in Fig.~\ref{fig:u1_ansatz}.